 Overview of PhASER.
-Our proposed PhASER framework, shown in Figure 1, begins with an augmentation module that utilizes the Hilbert Transform to generate out-of-phase augmentations for time series, which diversify non-stationarity while preserving the category-discriminatory semantics for classification tasks.
-We use the short-term Fourier Transform (STFT) to obtain temporal magnitude and phase responses.
-Two separate encoders process the magnitude and phase as distinct input modalities.
-Next, PhASER establishes a phase-feature broadcasting mechanism as a residual connection to emphasize learning task-relevant information.
-Finally, the classifier extracts robust task-discriminatory representations.
-In the following Sections 2.2 to 2.4, we introduce the details of these three components of PhASER and discuss the theoretical insights that inspire our design.
+As shown before in Figure 1, our proposed PhASER framework begins with an augmentation module that utilizes the Hilbert Transform to generate out-of-phase augmentations for time series.
+These augmentations not only diversify non-stationarity (temporal data statistics) but also preserve category-discriminatory semantics for classification tasks.
+Next, the short-term Fourier Transform (STFT) is employed to obtain temporal magnitude and phase responses.
+Two separate encoders then process the magnitude and phase as distinct input modalities.
+Finally, PhASER establishes a novel feature broadcasting mechanism to incorporate the phase information deeper in the layers through residual connections.
+By fully leveraging the phase-related information, the PhASER framework implicitly regularizes the representations against non-stationarity and offsets any degradation to the desirable features.
+Consequently, the classifier learns domain-agnostic taskdiscriminatory representations.
+In the following Sections 2.2 to 2.4, we will introduce the details of these three novel elements in PhASER, and then discuss the theoretical insights that inspire our design in Section 2.5.